longe000id-star/chinese_learning/README.md

 ---
 Teaching Principles

 Here’s what I’m thinking: for example, why AI learning languages has limitations.
 AI lacks teaching principles.
 When a teacher teaches, the first goal is to help the student understand, not just deliver knowledge.
 AI may know language learning theory and provide resources, but it doesn’t provide teaching itself.
 Teaching has its own principles.
-I’ve studied a lot of language teaching theory at Peking University—for instance, when learning a language, full immersion is the first step, which would require giving AI very specific teaching instructions.
+I’ve studied a lot of language teaching theory —for instance, when learning a language, full immersion is the first step, which would require giving AI very specific teaching instructions.
 AI usually cannot judge a learner’s level and can’t use gestures or face-to-face interaction to aid understanding, but it can use images or videos.
 The problem is, if AI searches for resources on its own, it won’t match the learner’s level, and the results may not be appropriate.

 LLM Limitations